How to use the ladder of inference for better decisions

 3. What past experiences or beliefs do you associate with this situation?

-6. Which of your beliefs does this situation reinforce?
-Have you adopted a new belief based on what happened here?
+6. Which beliefs does this situation reinforce?

-7. What action did you take?
+7. What action did you take (or plan to take)?

 2. Work your way back down the ladder

-Now that you know which rung you’re on, you can work your way back down the rungs of the ladder.
-Instead of asking yourself what you're thinking for each step, consider why you’re thinking it.
-This provides additional context to help you adjust your reasoning, make different conclusions, or consider additional data.
+Now that you know which rung you're on, you can work your way back down the rungs of the ladder.
+Instead of asking yourself what you're thinking for each step, consider why you're thinking it.

-To guide yourself through this process, ask yourself the following questions—starting with the rung you identified in step one and working backwards to “observe reality.”
+To guide yourself through this process, ask yourself the following questions, starting with the rung you identified in step one and working backwards to "observe reality."

 4. What am I assuming?
 Are my assumptions realistic?

-2. What data have I chosen to consider, and why?
+6. What data have I chosen to consider, and why?

 3. Work your way up the ladder again

-Now that you’ve worked your way backwards down the ladder, you’re probably much more aware of your reasoning process and any assumptions you may have made.
+Now that you've worked your way backwards down the ladder, you're probably much more aware of your reasoning process and any assumptions you may have made.
 At this point, you can try climbing the ladder again with a fresh perspective.
-Be sure to go through each step slowly to make sure you aren’t letting new assumptions creep back into the picture.

 As you progress through each rung, imagine you're explaining your reasoning to a colleague or friend.
 That way, you're mentally holding yourself accountable and making sure your argument is sound.
 Better yet, enlist a trusted coworker to help!